Analyzing Romeo Power (RMO) & Its Rivals

 |Romeo Power Competitors

-This table compares Romeo Power and its peers top-line revenue, earnings per share (EPS) and valuation.
+This table compares Romeo Power and its competitors gross revenue, earnings per share and valuation.

 |Gross Revenue